S3

 (if the files are in the bucket’s root) ors3://my-bucket/my-folder/

-. - AWS Access Key: The AWS access key ID for the authenticated AWS IAM user, if the bucket has authenticated access enabled.
+- AWS Key: For secret authentication, the AWS access key ID for the authenticated AWS IAM user.

-- AWS Secret Key: The AWS secret access key corresponding to the preceding AWS access key ID, if the bucket has authenticated access enabled
+- AWS Secret Key: For secret authentication, the AWS secret access key corresponding to the preceding AWS access key ID.

-- Token: If required, the AWS STS session token for temporary access.
+- Token: For token authentication, the AWS STS session token for temporary access.

-- Endpoint URL: A custom URL, if connecting to a non-AWS S3 bucket.
+- Custom URL: A custom URL, if connecting to a non-AWS S3 bucket.

 Add an access policy to an existing bucket